samueyuen2/samueyuen2/README.md

 - 👋 Hi, I’m @samueyuen2
 - 🌱 I’m currently learning web development
 - 💪 I’m looking for a job related to Web Development.
-There is one demo project built for your reference.
+- 😁There is one demo project built for your reference.

 <!---
 samueyuen2/samueyuen2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.